nicholas-kham/live-map/README.md

 # Sentry

 The project inspired by HK protest sentry police watch app.
-This is repo is base on watch-dog-mm.

 # TODO

 - provide police troops list locations
 - provide way to update location list
 - long polling on location list fetching
+# Credit to

+This is repo is base on watch-dog-mm which is well know as [myanmar live map] (myanmarmap.live).